 What if the pedestrian hit was at-fault?

 If the pedestrian who was hit was at-fault, the driver may not face any repercussions, at all.
-In some cases, the driver may even be able to file a claim for compensation against the pedestrian for any property damage that the driver suffered to his or her motor vehicle.
+In some cases, the driver may even be able to file a claim for compensation against the pedestrian for any property damage that the driver suffered to their motor vehicle.
 This can happen if the pedestrian crossing the road was actually jaywalking at the time.

-- but who accidentally hit a pedestrian when he or she ran out into the roadway.
+- but who accidentally hit a pedestrian when they ran out into the roadway.

 For example: Mary is driving through a busy intersection.
 Her traffic signal shows a green light.
 Steve is jogging on the sidewalk and incorrectly thinks that he has the green light.
 He runs into oncoming traffic and Mary hits him in the crosswalk.

 The pedestrian’s fault is a defense against most of the consequences of a pedestrian accident.